dsv-su/intranet/README.md

 ## 1. Overview
-Development setup for DSV Intranet.
+Production setup for DSV Intranet.

 ## 2. Requirements
 Requirements are best determined using Server Requirements page of corresponding Laravel 10 version